Robert Mulligan | Subjects

 young man in restaurant: Same Time, Next Year)

-Plummer's villain: Inside Daisy Clover, leather coat: Up the Down Staircase)
+Plummer's villain: Inside Daisy Clover, leather jacket: Up the Down Staircase)

 Several Robert Mulligan films have unusually poetic titles.
 These might